akka/akka/akka-docs/rst/scala/cluster-singleton.rst

 singleton's ``actorSelection`` the ``akka.actor.Identify`` message and waiting for it to reply.
 This is performed periodically if the singleton doesn't reply within a certain (configurable) time.
 Given the implementation, there might be periods of time during which the ``ActorRef`` is unavailable, e.g., when a node leaves the cluster.
-In these cases, the proxy will stash away all messages until it is able to identify the singleton.
+In these cases, the proxy will buffer the messages sent to the singleton and then deliver them when the singleton is finally available.
+If the buffer is full the ``ClusterSingletonProxy`` will drop old messages when new messages are sent via the proxy.
+The size of the buffer is configurable and it can be disabled by using a buffer size of 0.

 It's worth noting that messages can always be lost because of the distributed nature of these actors.
 As always, additional logic should be implemented in the singleton (acknowledgement) and in the client (retry) actors to ensure at-least-once message delivery.

 Potential problems to be aware of
 ---------------------------------